bentoml/BentoShield/README.md

 This example is ready for easy deployment and scaling on BentoCloud.
 With a single command, you can deploy a production-grade application with fast autoscaling, secure deployment in your cloud, and comprehensive observability.

 <img width="1580" alt="Screenshot 2024-09-02 at 16 59 37" src="https://github.com/user-attachments/assets/b0b3810d-f35e-4115-8ca2-fc6003abb2fd">

+See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.

 ## Architecture